-- Maximum size of keyhole centered on the Zenith (blind spot, solid angle) when tracking at sidereal rate 0.4 degrees
+- Size of keyhole centered on the zenith when tracking at sidereal rate 1.1 degrees radius.

 The ranges on Elevation and Azimuth axes shall extend beyond the observation ranges, but shall be limited by software and hardware limits, as well as by hard stops, as specified in Section 6.2.4.
 The maximum ranges shall not extend beyond the limits below: